Research and Links

 -

-Policymakers across the state and nation are taking action to combat youth gang activity.
-The most effective approaches go beyond law enforcement and gang suppression to comprehensive prevention strategies that address individual, family, school, and community risk factors associated with gang involvement (1, 2).
+The most effective approaches to combating gang activity go beyond law enforcement and gang suppression to comprehensive strategies that address individual, family, school, and community risk and protective factors associated with gang involvement (1, 3).
 Early prevention is critical, as most youth who join gangs become members between ages 11 and 15 (1).

 Sources for this narrative: